-Ann Fabian is a Distinguished Professor of history at Rutgers, the State University of New Jersey.
+Ann Fabian is an emeritus professor of history and American studies at Rutgers, the State University of New Jersey.
 She is the author of Card Sharps, Dream Books, and Bucket Shops: Gambling in 19th-Century America (1990); The Unvarnished Truth: Personal Narratives in Nineteenth-Century America (2000); and The Skull Collectors: Race, Science, and America's Unburied Dead (2010).
 She has published essays on the "Kennewick Man," Hurricane Katrina, ruined banks, and images of everyday life from the 1930s.
 She is coediting a volume of essays with Mia Bay on race and retail in the contemporary United States and is also working on a book on the history of natural history.

 - Race, Science, and Human Remains

 - Collecting Frogs and Toads: Tales from the Archives of the American Museum of Natural History

 - Amos Eaton's Clouds: Naturalists in the Early American Republic